daniel5151/ANESE/wideNES.md

 left-and-right screen transitions, it uses a custom technique to do up-and-down screen transitions, never touching the scroll register.

-I have implemented a heuristic for getting _The Legend of Zelda_ working, but it involved a non-trivial amount of work.
-Moreover, I have not tested enough games to confidently say the heuristic is game-agnostic (although it is written to apply to a wide-variety of games... in theory)
+I have implemented a heuristic that has _The Legend of Zelda_ kind-of working, but it involved a non-trivial amount of work sniffing memory values and such.
+Moreover, I have not tested enough games to confidently say the heuristic is game-agnostic (although it is written quite generally)

 #### Sprites as Background Elements